meetcleo/re_dms/README.md

     1. Write creds for Redshift
     1. S3 bucket for storing changes to be applied
     1. AWS creds for writing to S3 bucket
+1. `roles/pg_recvlogical/files/pg_recvlogical.conf.example` copied to `roles/pg_recvlogical/files/pg_recvlogical.conf`, including the following:
+    1. Connection string to source DB, source DB needs to have logical replication enabled - user needs to either be a superuser or have replication privileges
+    1. Name of the replication slot to be used (one will be created if it does not already exists)

 ### Commands